 Until 2014, for example, a dollar for dollar trade off existed between retired pay and disability pay.
-A service member could agree to a division of retired pay in his or her divorce, but later decide to trade retired pay for VA disability pay.
+A service member or military veteran could agree to a division of retired pay in his or her divorce, but later decide to trade retired pay for VA disability pay.
 VA disability pay is not subject to division in a divorce, so suddenly the former spouse could be surprised by a dramatic reduction in her or his payments from DFAS.
-Congress fixed this in 2005 by allowing concurrent receipt of disability pay and retired pay ("CDRP"), so that the former spouse's benefits are not reduced by a disability pay election after divorce.
+Congress fixed this in 2005 by allowing concurrent receipt of disability pay and retired pay ("CDRP"), so that the former spouse's military retirement benefits are not reduced by a disability pay election after divorce.

 But not so fast.
-The law only applies to certain classes of retirees.
+The law only applies to certain classes of military retirement recipients.
 The general rule is that the service member retiree must have at least 20 years of creditable service and a VA disability rating of at least 50%.
 If the service member retiree doesn't meet these criteria, this seemingly past minefield is still there, and pre-CDRP protective strategies used by the non-service member spouse during divorce will still be in play.

 And there's more.
 Congress has also provided Combat-Related Special Compensation ("CRSC") for service members with at least a 10% disability directly related to the award of a Purple Heart, or to combat, operations, or hazardous duty.
-By statute it is not retired pay, and it is not divisible as property.
+By statute it is not military pension pay, and it is not divisible as property.
 Neither is it compatible with CDRP, which stops upon receipt of CRSC, although any past-paid CDRP has to be given back.

-This means that an eligible service member retiree can once again forestall what would otherwise be an award to an ex-spouse of a share of military compensation earned during marriage.
+This means that an eligible service member retiree can once again forestall what would otherwise be an award to an ex-spouse of a share of military pension earned during marriage.
 The state courts are split on whether pre-CDRP protective strategies for dealing with a disability pay election will be effective in dealing with CDRP.